espressomd/espresso/doc/sphinx/advanced_methods.rst

 keyword ``partType``.
 The IDs have to start at 0 and increase consecutively.
-The other two mandatory arguments are ``cellType`` and ``origin``. ``cellType`` specifies which previously defined cell type will be used for this object. ``origin`` gives placement of object’s center in the simulation box.
+The other two mandatory arguments are ``cellType`` and ``origin``. ``cellType`` specifies which previously defined cell type will be used for this object. ``origin`` gives placement of object's center in the simulation box.